tkhdse/soptRT/README.md

 # soptRT
 sopt = "small optimizer"; a PyTorch AI Optimizer and Code Generator.
 This is my own stab at [graph compilers](https://github.com/Lightning-AI/lightning-thunder) for LLMs.
 I'm taking this opportunity to learn Rust (`melior`/`PyO3`).
+Keeping track of [this dev blog](https://www.tkhadse.com/compiler) to discuss development and design choices.

 High-level goals of soptRT: